 “No problem” and other customer service communication problems

 A friend of mine implored me to write something about the use of the phrase “no problem.”
-She was the recipient of it at her dental appointment.
+She was the recipient of the words at her dental appointment.
 Upon arriving at the dentist’s office, she was instructed to wait in her car until they were ready for her.
 Because it was hot outside, she started getting very uncomfortable and decided to go into the office before she was called.
 After explaining the reason for her early arrival, the receptionist stated, “No problem…” It was quite irritating to my friend that instead of hearing sympathy for having to sit in a hot car she felt brushed off with a slang phrase, as if her getting out of the heat could be a problem.

 Why are we getting our panties in a bunch over a silly catchphrase?
-Because when it comes to customer service everything we do either strengthens or weakens our relationship with a customer or client.
+Because when it comes to customer service, everything we do either strengthens or weakens our relationship with a customer or client.
 The receptionist was probably trying to reassure my friend that coming into the office before she had been called was okay given the heat, but it wasn’t conveyed well.
 Instead, she could have said, “I’m so sorry you had to sit in a hot car.
 Please make yourself comfortable while the hygienist gets ready for your appointment.”
 See how much more understanding and welcoming that is?
-I realize COVID protocol is dictating a lot of policy changes, but sometimes you need to bend the rules if the rule is going to endanger the customer.
+I realize COVID protocol is dictating a lot of policy changes, but sometimes you need to bend the rules if they are going to endanger the customer.

-The phrases “No problem” and “No worries” are also often used in reply to someone saying “Thank you.”
+The phrases “No problem” and “No worries” are also often used in reply to someone saying, “Thank you.”
 Those words can be irritating to some people because it sounds as if you’re saying there’s no need to worry that I did a kind thing for you.
-When someone says “Thank you” say “You’re welcome” or “My pleasure.”
+When someone says, “Thank you” say, “You’re welcome” or “My pleasure.”

 Here are some other phrases I cover in my Customer Service Excellence training that one should never use in a customer service situation.